szczyglis-dev/py-gpt/README.md

 **Legacy modes only:** Agents Builder is used by the legacy `Agent (LlamaIndex)` and `Agent (OpenAI)` workflows.
 It is not used by the modern `Chat with Agents` mode.

-To launch the Agent Editor, navigate to:
+To launch Agents Builder, navigate to:

 `Tools -> Agents Builder`